Jaimierl/reading-notes/git.md

 ### What is Git and How does it Work?

-Git is essentially a program for being able to work on a bit of a program while the pain program is operational.
+Git is essentially a program for being able to work on a bit of a program while the main program is operational.

 The **main** is the basic version of the site or code or program that is being worked on.
 The **branches** are the places where someone wants to work on something.